 - European multilateral co-operation via Europol

-Co-operation via Interpol and via police agreements is being continually strengthened.
-The third pillar (European co-operation) is strengthened by Switzerland joining the Schengen agreement, which was approved by the Swiss electorate on 5 June 2005.
+Co-operation via INTERPOL and through police agreements is being continually strengthened.
+The third pillar ‒ European co-operation ‒ has been strengthened by Switzerland joining the Schengen agreement, which was approved by the Swiss electorate on 5 June 2005.

 The Federal Office of Police (fedpol) is the central agency for international police co-operation.
-Fedpol helps to build up and maintain contacts between the cantonal police and law enforcement agencies, and between them and international partners.
-Several divisions within fedpol, such as the Federal Criminal Police, the Federal Security Service, the Services Division and the Main Division International Police Cooperation IPC, are charged with various aspects of international co-operation.
+The office helps to build and maintain contacts between the cantonal police and law enforcement agencies, and between them and international partners.
+Within fedpol, the Directorate for International Police Co-operation, with its Operations Centre, and the Directorate of Federal Criminal Police are primarily entrusted with various aspects of international co-operation.